MMIWG Websites/Resources

 No More Silence

 No More Silence (NMS)- Community-led organization against gender-based violence.
-This website was created ca. 2014 when No More Silence was beginning its work on a community-run database documenting violent deaths of Indigenous women/Two-Spirit and Trans people in collaboration with Families of Sisters In Spirit, community partner The Native Youth Sexual Health Network and with the assistance of Dr. Janet Smylie (Métis) and Conrad Prince of the Well Living House at the Keenan Research Centre.
-We began the work by creating a research methodology based on Ontario data.
-We also added community lists that folks from a few other provinces have worked on.
-Families asked us to include tributes to their loved ones.
+This website was created ca. 2014 when No More Silence was beginning its work on a community-run database documenting violent deaths of Indigenous women/Two-Spirit and Trans people in collaboration with Families of Sisters In Spirit, community partner of The Native Youth Sexual Health Network, and with the assistance of Dr. Janet Smylie (Métis) and Conrad Prince of the Well Living House at the Keenan Research Centre.
+They began the work by creating a research methodology based on Ontario data.
+They also added community lists that folks from a few other provinces have worked on.
+Families asked the organization to include tributes to and for their loved ones.

 Please visit the NMS site here.